Turkey approves U.S.-led coalition's use of air bases against Islamic State

 U.S. State Department spokesman Mark Toner said the agreement with Turkey was part of an "ongoing dialogue that we've had for many, many months now on how to address ISIL in the region and defeat and dismantle it," using an acronym sometimes used for the militant group.

-He said the agreement would "deepen cooperation" on things such as the programme to train and equip Syrian rebels, intelligence sharing and operational coordination.
+He said the agreement would "deepen cooperation" on things such as the program to train and equip Syrian rebels, intelligence sharing and operational coordination.

 "As part of that, I can say that Turkey has granted clearance for the deployment of manned and unmanned aircraft from the U.S. and other coalition members participating in air operations against ISIL, and ... that includes Incirlik air base," Toner said.